devholic/deferclient/README.md

  *  **HTTP latency** - DeferClient can log the latencies of all your hard hit http requests.

+ *  **Micro Services Tracing** - DeferClient can log queries to other services so you know exactly what service is slowing down the initial request!

  *  **Database latency** - Get notified of slow database queries in your go app.